 We have written a long and separate article about how to find trading ideas and strategies.

 After finding an edge you want to exploit in the market, you have to turn it into a tradable strategy.
 For example, if your research shows that a particular market, say Nasdaq 100, tends to decline on Fridays, you have to formulate your entry and exit rules to exploit that edge.

 Your entry rule could be to place a short order at market open on Friday or even just before market close on Thursday if you find that Fridays usually open with a gap down.
-Next would be your exit rule, which could be just before the day close or at noon on Fridays or even a specific profit target.
+Next would be your exit rule, which could be just before the day’s close, at noon on Fridays, or even a specific profit target.

 3. Creating a trading algo

 The next thing would be to code your strategy into a trading algo that can execute and manage your trades automatically.
 Trading algos ensures that the odds of the strategy work out by taking all the trade setups without missing a trade.
 This may be easy for you if you already have some coding skills.
 But even if you don’t, some platforms like TradeStation use an easy language that you can easily code.

 Alternatively, you can hire freelance programmers to code your strategy.
 But it is good to learn in case you may want to tweak the system later in the future.